Estimate Time10 min

 • Fidelity fund managers have found opportunities in mispriced stocks of high-quality non-US companies.

-• Despite short-term obstacles, Fidelity researchers believe international stocks have the potential to outperform US stocks over the next 20 years.
+• Fidelity researchers believe international stocks have the potential to outperform US stocks over the next 20 years.

-• The biggest opportunities may be in emerging market stocks, particularly in China and in small-cap companies.
-But there are pockets of potential in developed markets like Canada and Europe too.
+• The biggest opportunities may be in emerging-market stocks, but developed markets like Japan and Europe may also offer opportunities.

-Short-term woes including slowing global growth, rising geopolitical risks, and increasing trade tensions have weighed on international stock prices.
-That means many stocks now trade at prices that may not reflect their potential for delivering attractive returns in the future.
-This temporary mismatch may make it a good time for investors to think about adding international exposure to their portfolios.
+Many international stocks now trade at prices that may not reflect their potential for delivering attractive returns in the future.
+Even after the announcement of tariffs, emerging-market (EM) stocks remain deeply discounted relative to US stocks and are near historical lows.
+This may make it a good time for investors to think about adding international exposure to their portfolios.

 For now, Polyak still believes there are some great deals to be had among Chinese stocks.
 He says, "China is home to some of the world's most innovative social media, e-commerce, health care, and automation companies, so they’re difficult to ignore when shares of these businesses are trading at what I consider extreme bargains.
 Many of these are consumer-driven companies that are taking business away from US-listed multinationals."

-Emerging Markets (EMs) have been defined as places where the actions of government policymakers may matter to investors at least as much as the rising and falling of the business cycle.
-That has meant that investing in them involved greater political, social, economic, and regulatory risks than investing in more developed markets.
+EMs have been defined as places where the actions of government policymakers may matter to investors at least as much as the rising and falling of the business cycle.
+That has meant that investing in them involved greater political, social, economic, and regulatory risks than investing in more-developed markets.

-While EM stocks no longer hold a monopoly on policy risk, they are still likely to be potentially more volatile and less liquid than stocks from developed markets.
-But because they have not historically moved in lockstep with developed markets, they can help diversify investors' portfolios to help manage risk.
-Of course, diversification and asset allocation do not ensure a profit or guarantee against loss.
+EM stocks no longer hold a monopoly on policy risk, but they are still likely to be potentially more volatile and less liquid than stocks from developed markets.

 Investors should also keep in mind that the EM category contains a wide variety of companies operating in very dissimilar countries from South Africa to South Korea.
 The countries that are grouped within the same EM indexes may present very different opportunities and risks to investors.
 This makes both careful security selection by experienced managers and diversification within portfolios important for spotting opportunity while avoiding undue risk.